The autoregressive neural network architecture of the Boltzmann distribution of pairwise interacting spins systems: Conclusions

 In this study, the exact architecture Autoregressive Neural Network (ARNN) architecture (H$_2$ARNN) of the Boltzmann distribution of the pairwise interacting system Hamiltonian was derived.
 The H$_2$ARNN is a deep neural network, with the weights and biases of the first layer corresponding to the couplings and external fields of the Hamiltonian, see eqs.\ref{eq:x_i_first}-\ref{eq:x_il_first}.
 The H$_2$ARNN architecture has skip-connections and a recurrent structure with a clear physical interpretation.
 Although the H$_2$ARNN is not directly usable due to the exponential increase in the number of hidden layer parameters with the size of the system, its explicit formulation allows using statistical physics techniques to derive tractable architectures for specific problems.
 For example, ARNN architectures, scaling polynomially with the system's size, are derived for the CW and SK models.
 In the case of the SK model, the derivation is based on the sequence of k-step replica symmetric breaking solutions, which were mapped to a sequence of deeper ARNNs architectures.

 The results, checking the ability of the ARNN architecture to learn the Boltzmann distribution of the CW and SK models, indicate that the derived architectures outperform commonly used ARNNs.
-Furthermore, the close connection between the physics of the problem and the neural network architecture is shown in the results of fig.\ref{fig:SK_MC}.
-In this case, the SK$_{1RSB}$ architecture was trained on samples generated with Monte-Carlo technique from the Boltzmann distribution of an SK model; the weights of the first layer of the SK$_{1RSB}$ were found to have a strong correlation with the coupling parameters of the Hamiltonian.
+Furthermore, the close connection between the physics of the problem and the neural network architecture is shown in the results of Fig.~\ref{fig:SK_MC}.
+In this case, the SK$_{1RSB}$ architecture was trained on samples generated with the Monte-Carlo technique from the Boltzmann distribution of an SK model; the weights of the first layer of the SK$_{1RSB}$ were found to have a strong correlation with the coupling parameters of the Hamiltonian.

-Even though the derivation of a simple and compact ARNN architecture is not always feasible for all types of pairwise interactions and exactly solvable physics systems are rare, the explicit form of the H$_2$ARNN and its clear physical interpretation provides a means to derive approximate architectures for specific Boltzmann distributions. \\ In this work, while the ARNN architecture of an SK model was derived, its learnability was not thoroughly examined.
+Even though the derivation of a simple and compact ARNN architecture is not always feasible for all types of pairwise interactions and exactly solvable physics systems are rare, the explicit form of the H$_2$ARNN and its clear physical interpretation provides a means to derive approximate architectures for specific Boltzmann distributions.

+In this work, while the ARNN architecture of an SK model was derived, its learnability was not thoroughly examined.
 The problem of finding the configurations of minimum energy for the SK model is known to belong to the NP-hard class, and the effectiveness of the ARNN approach in solving this problem is still uncertain and a matter of ongoing research \cite{https://doi.org/10.48550/arxiv.2210.11145, 10.1038/s42256-021-00401-3, condmat7020038}.
-Further systematic studies are needed to fully understand the learnability of the ARNN architecture presented in this work at very low temperatures and also on different systems.\\
+Further systematic studies are needed to fully understand the learnability of the ARNN architecture presented in this work at very low temperatures and also on different systems.